5 PUMP COURT CHAMBERS - Key Persons

 Prior to coming to the Bar, Kevin danced professionally as a contemporary ballet dancer for 6 years.
 He is the lead choreographer and dancer during the annual Miscellany Production at Gray's Inn.
 He retains a commanding stage presence which he uses to great effect in court.

-Kevin has a strong commitment to pro bono, and has been named on the inaugural Pro Bono Recognition List as someone who has given more than 25 hours of pro bono assistance in the last year.
+Kevin has a strong commitment to pro bono, and was named on the inaugural Pro Bono Recognition List as someone who has given more than 25 hours of pro bono assistance in the previous year.

 Michael is a qualified mediator.
 He has an aptitude for getting parties to work together to find a resolution to tricky cases.
 He is able to work with multiple parties, and to use his time effectively to move everyone towards a resolution of the dispute within a reasonable timescale.
 His role as Head of Chambers over many years has given him very good experience of managing people, particularly in situations where they are under pressure, and he maintains a calm and reassuring presence throughout.